-In the early 1960’s, a Ghurka soldier extended an invitation to a physician in the British Army to start a medical project in the Okhaldhunga district.
-From its humble beginnings as a small remote clinic, it has grown into a medium-sized community hospital of 50 inpatient beds, with plans to expand towards a 100-bed hospital in the future.
+In the early 1960’s, a Gurkha soldier extended an invitation to a physician in the British Army to start a medical project in the Okhaldhunga district.
+From its beginnings as a small remote clinic, it has grown into a medium-sized community hospital of 50 inpatient beds, with plans to expand towards a 100-bed hospital in the future.
 It also hosts a Community-Based Rehabilitation program.
-Nestled in a remote region of the foothills of the Himalayas due south from Mount Everest, the hospital is theonly facility in Okhaldhunga district and additionally serves people in four surrounding districts, accounting for a population of more than 250,000 people.
-In comparison to other areas of Nepal, Okhaldhunga district is severely impoverished.
-A recent study by the community health team, found that less than 3% of all people in this district have any extra resources left after meeting the basic needs of feeding their family.
-This is also is an acute care general hospital.
+Nestled in a remote region of the foothills of the Himalayas due south from Mount Everest, the hospital is a referral centre for Okhaldhunga district and additionally serves people in the surrounding districts, accounting for a population of more than 250,000.
+The hospital provides primary hospital services, particularly in the areas of adult medicine and surgery, maternity, paediatrics and orthopaedics.
+When patients require more specialised treatment they are referred to a larger centre – most commonly Kathmandu, Nepal’s capital.

-This hospital treats about 30,000 outpatients every year and admits about 2500 cases.
+This hospital treats 36,000 outpatients every year and admits 6000 cases.
 Surgical procedures depend on the surgical skills and experience of the medical staff at any time.
 The hospital performs about 1600 surgical procedures per year.
-The surgical procedures here consist of emergency life-saving surgeries like caesarean sections, other obstetric emergencies, laparotomies, and trauma surgeries including craniotomies as well as some orthopedics, in addition to minor surgery.
-This hospital is not as well equipped as Tansen hospital for complicated surgery but a wide range of surgical procedures are being done.
+The surgical procedures here consist of emergency life-saving surgery like caesarean sections, other obstetric emergencies, laparotomies, and trauma surgery including orthopaedics, in addition to minor surgery.
+It is a general practice level hospital.
+Nonetheless, a wide range of surgical procedures are done.
 There are 125 staff working across the hospital, Community-Based Rehabilitation program, and the Okhaldhunga School of Health Sciences.

 The hospital has six medical staff: a medical coordinator, two senior MDGP doctor posts and three junior doctor posts.
-This is also one of the more remote hospitals where family medicine doctors are trained for their district posting.
-These residents are trained in basic general surgery, obstetric and gynaecology and most of the time in basic anaesthesia.
-Therefore these residents provide crucial manpower in a hospital like this.
+This is also one of the more remote hospitals where general practice / family medicine doctors are trained for their district posting.
+These residents are trained in basic general surgery, obstetrics and gynaecology, paediatrics, emergency medicine, and basic anaesthesia.
+They come to Okhaldhunga for rotations of three months.

 - electricity and good water supply